VirtualFIB/VirtualFIB/README.md

 Select the downloaded .zip and install.
 Restart Blender and on the splashscreen select 'Liftout Animator'.
 Alternatively, in an open Blender window, select File>New>Liftout Animator

+## Fork and modify

+The whole repo can be cloned into the right location, see link to documentation on where to find it below.
+On windows, if you've previously installed application templates (on a new system, just install it like described above first so Blender automatically creates the folders) navigate to 'Username'/AppData/Roaming/Blender Foundation/Blender/'version'/scripts/startup/bl_app_templates_user.

 ### Useful links